TIGER-AI-Lab/verl-tool/README.md

 ## News
++ [2025/11/10] VerlTool has re-organized its codebase to improve modularity and maintainability, supporting to the latest verl (`0.7.0.dev`) and vllm (`0.11.0`) versions.
+Please refer to the [verl-tool v0.7.0.dev Upgrade Notes](./assets/docs/updates/verltool_v0.7.0_upgrade.md) for more details.
 + [2025/09/02] VerlTool's tech report is out!
 See on [Hugging Face Daily Paper](https://huggingface.co/papers/2509.01055)!
 + [2025/06/30] We reproduce Search-R1 with even higher performance on the same benchmarks!
 See [PR](https://github.com/TIGER-AI-Lab/verl-tool/pull/71) and training [README](examples/train/search_r1/README.md) for more details.
 + [2025/06/28] We support NL2SQL tool RL training.
 See NL2SQL [README](https://github.com/TIGER-AI-Lab/verl-tool/tree/main/examples/train/skysql) for more details.